HiroshiJoe/HiroshiJoe/README.md

+# Hello World!

-Hello World!, I’m Heroshi Joe Abejuela, a STEM graduate passionate about Data Science and Machine Learning.
+I’m Heroshi Joe Abejuela, a STEM graduate passionate about Data Science and Machine Learning.
 I focus on transforming data into actionable insights and have completed both the Google Advanced Data Analytics Specialization and IBM's Applied Data Science Specialization.

 **About Me:**
 - 🌱 **Interests:** Machine Learning, Data Analytics, Data Science, and Statistics.